Whole Brain Thinking is a great tool which you can use when:

-This approach, pioneered by Ned Herrmann, can help professionals in a variety of ways.
-It is based on the idea that we have natural aptitudes for different kinds of work, and it provides a simple and practical way to identify how we can work better, appreciate our colleagues more, and improve our report writing.
+Whole Brain Thinking was developed by Ned Herrmann.
+It is based on the idea that we have natural aptitudes for different kinds of work, and it provides a simple and practical way to identify how we can work better, appreciate our colleagues more, and improve our written and verbal communication.

 Mental strengths of Whole Brain Thinking

 Here are the four mental strengths of Whole Brain Thinking.
 Most people will favour one of these ways of thinking, or a mix of two or three of them.
 It is quite rare to be equally at home with all four of the following mental strengths.

 - A/Blue — research, building on lessons from the past, great with facts and figures

 - B/Green — great with detail, suited to project management and practicality, focused on implementation

 - C/Red — focused on emotion, geared towards seeking consensus, and great with relationship management and resolving interpersonal conflicts

 - D/Yellow — future trends and innovation, great with design and aesthetic considerations.

 The system isn’t hard to apply.
 When I assess myself, I’m strongly geared towards the green quadrant, which means I am happy as a clam chomping through the detail involved in researching, drafting, structuring and editing documents for councils … which would drive someone of the red or yellow persuasions a little crazy.

 I have a friend who is firmly in the yellow and red quadrants.
 She is in yellow heaven when she is leading workshops with organisations related to their vision statement.
 She is also completely in her red home when she is sorting out the interpersonal conflicts within an organisation.
 However, sending out an invoice causes her personal pain and she stuffs all her tax receipts for the year in a shoe box.
 This means green is her least favoured part of the quadrant.